Event-by-Event Direction Reconstruction of Solar Neutrinos in a High Light-Yield Liquid Scintillator: Cherenkov Separation in SNO+

-\textbf{\textit{Cherenkov Separation in SNO+}} - Reconstruction of event direction relies on isolating the instantaneous Cherenkov light from the scintillation signal using timing information.
+Reconstruction of event direction relies on isolating the instantaneous Cherenkov light from the scintillation signal using timing information.
 A ``time residual" is defined as:

 where $t_{\text{hit}}$ is the recorded hit time of the PMT, $t_{\text{event}}$ is the reconstructed event time and $t_{\text{flight}}$ is the estimated time of flight of the photon, assuming a straight line light path.
-The latter two terms result from a maximum likelihood fit to an assumed point-like vertex position based on timing information from all hit PMTs in the event.
+The latter two terms result from a maximum likelihood fit to an assumed pointlike vertex position based on timing information from all hit PMTs in the event.
 The distribution of $t_{\text{res}}$ is largely dominated by the inherent time spectrum of scintillation/Cherenkov light, the PMT time response, and uncertainties in the reconstructed vertex position.
+Within the selected energy range, the 3D vertex resolution is \SIrange{24}{26}{\centi\m}.
 The anisotropy in the early light due to the Cherenkov component can be identified by using this timing information in conjunction with the parameter $\theta_{\gamma}$, defined as the angle between the estimated photon direction ({\em i.e.} from the reconstructed vertex to the hit PMT) and the initial direction of the original electron, as shown in Fig. \ref{subfig:ThetaGamma}.

-It is possible to clearly see this anisotropy in the $\cos\theta_{\gamma}$ distribution on the rising edge of the scintillator timing profile in simulations of \SI{6}{\mev} electrons using measured scintillation characteristics.
+It is possible to clearly see this anisotropy in the $\cos\theta_{\gamma}$ distribution on the rising edge of the scintillator timing profile in simulations of \SI{6}{\mev} electrons using measured scintillation characteristics, where \SI{6}{\mev} was chosen to represent a typical electron recoil energy from a $^8$B solar neutrino for this dataset.
 A clear Cherenkov peak can be seen in Fig. \ref{fig:PDF} at low $t_{\text{res}}$ near the expected emission angle of $\cos\theta_\gamma=0.66$.
 There is also a slight bias in the ``backwards" direction (towards $\cos \theta_\gamma = -1$) evident in the plot.
 This is due to bias in the vertex reconstruction caused by the earlier Cherenkov photons ``pulling" the best fit vertex along the direction of motion.
 This effect was also noted in Borexino's directionality studies \cite{Borexino_direction,basilico2023final}.
 This suggests that it might be possible to improve reconstruction by simultaneously fitting for both vertex and direction.
 While this is currently under study, the present analysis treats these two aspects separately.